-Consequently, it’s okay for the testing phase to last a considerable amount of time as you go back and forth from testing and fixing bugs.
+Consequently, the testing phase may last considerably longer as you go back and forth between testing and fixing bugs.
+And this is okay.

 As soon as you are confident that as many bugs have been ironed out as possible, it’s time to proceed to the launch stage!

-It’s definitely the most exciting time of your project.
+It’s the most exciting time of your project.

 But there is no time to rest yet.

-There are a few steps which need to be completed before your app can be launched.
+A few steps need to be completed before you can launch your app.

-Hosting your app on the Apple App Store or Google Play Store involve a few associated costs and processes to follow.
+Hosting your app on the Apple App Store or Google Play Store involves a few costs and processes to follow.

-1️⃣ To launch an app on the Apple App Store, an individual or business needs an official Apple Developer Membership at a yearly cost of $99 USD.
+1️⃣ To launch an app on the Apple App Store, you need an official Apple Developer Membership at a yearly cost of 99 USD.

 2️⃣ Your app will then need to be reviewed by Apple to ensure it’s in line with their guidelines.

-3️⃣ Once your app has passed through the review phase, you will need to prepare for launch by adding details like an app icon, preview images, descriptions, category and keywords so users can search and find your app.
+3️⃣ Once your app has passed through the review phase, you will need to prepare for launch.
+This stage involves adding details, like an app icon, preview images, descriptions, category, and keywords so users can find your app.

-4️⃣ Then it’s time to launch to market!
+4️⃣ Then, it’s time to launch your app to market!

-1️⃣ Likewise, to launch an app on the Google Play Store, a Google Play Developer account is required.
-A one off fee of $25 USD must then be paid.
+1️⃣ To launch an app on the Google Play Store, a Google Play Developer account is required.
+A one-time fee of 25 USD must also be paid.

 2️⃣ You must then accept Google’s Distribution Agreement to ensure your app complies with quality and community standards on the Google Play Store.

-Depending on your app’s functionality, there could be monthly subscription costs for server hosting, SMS communication systems and third party API’s.
-These are essentially your monthly overheads (similar to an electricity bill for a brick and mortar business but far cheaper).
+Depending on your app’s functionality, there could also be monthly subscription costs for server hosting, SMS communication systems, and third-party APIs.
+These are essentially your monthly overheads (similar to an electricity bill for a brick-and-mortar business but far cheaper).

-It’s important to connect your app with an analytic tool which continuously monitors the financial and functional performance of your app.
-There are dozens of tools which can be integrated into your app as we have compared in our article titled The Most Powerful Mobile App Analytic Tools & Which to Use.
+After launching, it’s important to connect your app with an analytic tool to continuously monitor its financial and functional performance.
+There are dozens of tools that you can integrate into your app for this.

-It’s pretty rare that a launch in of itself will attract your intended users.
-So, the next step is to deploy a marketing strategy to attract and retain users!
+It’s pretty rare that a launch in itself will attract your intended users.
+So, the next step is to deploy a marketing strategy to attract and retain users.

-Many entrepreneurs make the mistake of thinking that app marketing is the same as a traditional digital marketing campaign.
+Many entrepreneurs make the mistake of thinking that app marketing is the same as traditional digital marketing.

 Yes, there are a lot of similarities.

-But the key difference is that app marketing not only aims at acquiring new users, but it also focuses on retaining long term users.
+But the key difference is that app marketing not only aims to acquire new users but also focuses on retaining long-term users.

-It’s far easier and cost effective to retain a user than it is to acquire a new one.
+It’s far easier and more cost-effective to retain a user than it is to acquire a new one.
 Plus, the longer a user engages in your app, the higher the chance they have of organically attracting more users to your app.

-An app marketing campaign that attracts thousands of users who only use an app for a single day is for all intensive purpose, renting users.
+An app marketing campaign that attracts thousands of users who only use an app for a single day isn’t an effective one.